-- 1. A student who has been on probation who fails to make satisfactory academic progress at the end of the term will have his/her SNG terminated.
-If a student wishes to appeal this decision, see Reinstatement of Aid. - 2.
-Eligibility for SNG will be monitored every term. - If a student withdraws and his/her last date of attendance is prior to or at 50% of the term, the SNG repayment will be based on the percent of the term not completed, according to the SNG repayment policy.
+- A student who has been on probation who fails to make satisfactory academic progress at the end of the term will have his/her SNG terminated.
+If a student wishes to appeal this decision, see Reinstatement of Aid. - 2) Eligibility for SNG will be monitored every term. - If less than 50% of credits are completed the SNG will be denied as per the Higher Education Coordinating Board

-Withdrawals (Refunds)
+WITHDRAWALS (REFUNDS)

-Up through the 60% point in each payment period or period of enrollment, a pro-rata schedule is used to determine how much SFA Program funds the student has earned at the time of withdrawal.
-After the 60% point in the payment period or period of enrollment, a student has earned 100% of the SFA Program funds.
+Up through the 60% point in each payment period or period of enrollment, a pro-rata schedule is used to determine how much FSA Program funds the student has earned at the time of withdrawal.
+After the 60% point in the payment period or period of enrollment, a student has earned 100% of the FSA Program funds.

 The amount of financial aid earned is the percentage of aid earned multiplied by the total amount of aid that was disbursed for the payment period or period of enrollment as of the day the student withdrew.

-- If the day the student withdrew occurs on or before the student completed 60% of the payment period or period of enrollment for which the assistance was awarded, the percentage earned is equal to the percentage of the payment period for which assistance was awarded that was completed. - 2.
-If the day the student withdrew occurs after the student has completed 60% of the payment period or period of enrollment, the percentage earned is 100%.
+- If the day the student withdrew occurs on or before the student completed 60 % of the payment period or period of enrollment for which the assistance was awarded, the percentage earned is equal to the percentage of the payment period for which assistance was awarded that was completed. - If the day the student withdrew occurs after the student has completed greater than 60 percent of the payment period or period of enrollment, the percentage earned is 100%.